 High Above Seattle wrote an article about this before, but it is an important issue which deserves further recognition.
 Portland just opened its own public establishment where people can come to smoke together.
 Patrons bring their own cannabis to use and paraphernalia is provided by the establishment.
 This solves the issue of purchasing marijuana and having nowhere to consume it if you are a tourist, or if you live somewhere where you are not allowed to smoke indoors.

 Tourists are very limited in where they can enjoy cannabis in Seattle.
 Really, everyone is limited.
+Sure, here you can buy weed online or at a local dispensary, but you’ll have to make sure you smoke it in the comfort of your home (or a friend’s).
 It would be wonderful to have a couple of businesses where people can meet up, much like they do at a bar, to enjoy cannabis together.
 This would not only help the industry, it would help individuals become acquainted with others who share interests and learn more about cannabis together.